 So which one of these varieties is better for your home?
-Well given that we just said “you get what you pay for”, you can probably guess that the pleated ones are better.
+Well given that we just said “you get what you pay for”, you can probably guess that the pleated air filters are better.
 You would be correct.
 There used to be some advantages to the cheaper fiberglass, but there really isn’t anymore.
 Read on to learn more.

 An effective air filter blends filtering efficiency with airflow to create a product that is effective at removing particles from the air but doesn’t create an unnecessary demand on your HVAC motor by blocking air from getting through.
 Creating a filter like this has been a challenging task because generally speaking, the more efficient a filter is at actual filtration, the worse its airflow is.

 Fiberglass filters fall on the far end on that spectrum, delivering near-maximum airflow in a tradeoff that affords almost zero filtering efficiency.
 There’s a reason they’re commonly referred to as “rock catchers” in the industry.
 They don’t really filter anything beyond the largest of particles.

 That’s not to say that airflow and efficiency are exactly inversely proportional, especially not in 2019.
 You see, the fiberglass air filter hasn’t changed much over the years.
 The pleated air filter and the HVAC system have though, and their innovations have shattered the seamlessness of the efficiency/airflow spectrum and rendered fiberglass air filters essentially obsolete.